m4rki3/CabWebApi/README.md

 - Ilya Makovich - .NET Backend Developer

 >One day I had an idea to create my own backend project.
-I had been inspired by Cab mobile applications, which are in use among a lot of people nowadays.
+I was inspired by Cab mobile applications, which are in use among a lot of people nowadays.